 Among the dishes served in a multicourse kaiseki meal, the wanmono soup is said to reflect the height of the chef’s skills.
 At Ginza Okuda the suppon-dofu turtle soup, served in a lacquered bowl with its savory round egg custard evoking the full moon, is gorgeous enough to adorn a picture scroll.

-A signature dish of the Michelin two-star restaurant Okamoto in Kamiya-cho is soba buckwheat noodles sprinkled with grated karasumi mullet roe and roasted soba grains.
+A signature dish of the Michelin one-star restaurant Okamoto in Kamiya-cho is soba buckwheat noodles sprinkled with grated karasumi mullet roe and roasted soba grains.
 The contrasting flavors and crunchy texture are a true delight.